Not sure what to write?

 We encourage you to write to the student you sponsor to learn more about them and their families.
 You are welcome to write up to four times a year.
 Your words motivate and encourage the student as they study, learn, and grow.
 We offer these tips to help guide healthy communication between sponsors and students.
 You’re welcome to choose a few topics below each time you write.
 Please keep your letters brief as these students are learning English as a second language.

+Below are specific tips for writing to your sponsored student.
 Click on a question below to see its answer: